forcepusher/forcepusher/README.md

 On 16GB VRAM card you will have 48k context window while computing 8 layers on CPU, and it's still a Crackhead model.
 It's basically for testing before buying hardware for fat models.

 Models less than 26B are absolutely useless, don't hold your hopes high.
-Put `Think with attention to details, STRICTLY STOP the thought at 10 paragraphs.` rule or use my [caveman](https://github.com/forcepusher/smol-caveman) prompt.
+Put `Think with attention to details, STRICTLY STOP the thought at 10 paragraphs.` rule or my [caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Quantize your vision .mmproj files to Q8_0 so you don't have to blind the model completely.
 Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
 Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.